pulsemicro/sample-1-instructions/README.md

 # Pulse Microsystems MVC Sample Program #1 Instructions

-Pulse Microsystems is looking for a strong C# developer with expert knowledge of MVC3 and/or MVC4 and HTML5 to help build a new suite of browser-based applications for the embroidery and embellishment industry.

-Completion of this sample program helps us identify which developers are good candidates.

 ## Instructions

-Using ASP.NET MVC 3 or 4, C#, and HTML5, create a web application that allows:
+Using ASP.NET MVC 3, 4 or 5, C#, and HTML5, create a web application that allows:

 * Selection of a "template".
 * Changing properties of that "template".